web-dave/ngx-snake/README.md

 * test: `npm run be:test`
 * lint: `npm run be:lint`

+For the first setup you can find demo data in /backend/prisma/demo-data.sql

 ### frontend
 * development: `npm run fe:watch`
 * clean: `npm run fe:clean`